CodeFellows-esavage/reading-notes/cloudrevisions.md

    - commands: reference list of subcommands (line above) to get additional details regarding a specific command
    - git: for an overview of the system
 - git clone "github SSH link": clones the code from github **(ONCE CLONED DO NOT MODIFY CODE DIRECTLY ON GITHUB)**
-- git commit -m "message": commits code with message
+- git commit -m "brief message with why change was made": commits code with message
 - git status: determine state of file
-- git add:
+- git add "filename.ext" or .: "filename" will prep one file, "." will prep all files in the repository
 - git push origin master: pushes code to head
 - git remote: view the short names of all specified remote handles
+   - git remote -v: shows URLS next to corresponding short names

 ### Repositories
-You can either import a repository or clone a repository.
+You can either import a repository or clone a repository from GitHub.

+See git clone command.

-Structure:
+Repository Structure:
 1. Working Directory - files stored here
 2. Index - used for staging
 3. Head - most recent commit (you are here spot on a map)

+### Saving Changes
+- Files are either Tracked or Untracked
+  - Tracked files were part of the most recent snapshot and can be modified, unmodified, or staged.
+  - Untracked files were not part of the most recent snapshot.
+When you create a new file or page, that will be untracked until commited to the most recent snapshot.

+ACP Steps:
+1. git status
+2. (A) git **a**dd filename.ext or .
+3. git status
+4. (C) git **c**ommit -m "brief message of why change was made"
+5. git status
+6. (P) git **p**ush origin main